solusine/markdown-licenses/licenses/Apache-2.0.md

   <dt><h4>Derivative Works</h4></dt>
   <dd>
-    “<em>Derivative Works</em>” shall mean any work, whether in Source or Object form, that is based on (or derived from) the Work and for which the editorial revisions, annotations, elaborations, or other modifications represent, as a whole, an original work of authorship.<br><br>
+    <p>“<em>Derivative Works</em>” shall mean any work, whether in Source or Object form, that is based on (or derived from) the Work and for which the editorial revisions, annotations, elaborations, or other modifications represent, as a whole, an original work of authorship.</p>

 > [!NOTE]
 > For the purposes of this License, Derivative Works shall <em>not</em> include works that remain separable from, or merely link (or bind by name) to the interfaces of, the Work and Derivative Works thereof.